diskoverdata/diskover-docs/source_files/search_syntax.md

 - **jungle~1** would find: jungle, jingly, jingle, jingles.
 - **jungle~** would find: jungle, jingly, jingle, jingles, june, judge, single, bundle, uncle.

->🔆&nbsp;Do NOT mix fuzziness and wild cards as it is not supported, and only one of the operators would be applied, example of what NOT to do: **jungle\*~1**
+>🔆 &nbsp;Do NOT mix fuzziness and wild cards as it is not supported, and only one of the operators would be applied, example of what NOT to do: **jungle\*~1**

 Be aware that launching a query with the fuzziness operator can use an enormous amount of memory and perform badly, ending in a "timed out" situation.